Gukppong: Etymology

-The word is often used to call out nationalists who are overly patriotic and bring in negative attention towards Korea.

 History

 The term was first used in DC Inside, a South Korean imageboard.
-The ultranationalists would excessively ask foreigners questions about Korean culture.
-For example, "Do you know Psy?", "Do you know kimchi?"
-Many users believed that these actions were excessive and rather ironically humiliating to Korea.
+Ultranationalists would excessively ask foreigners questions about Korean culture.
+For example, "Do you know Psy?" or "Do you know kimchi?"
+Many users believed that these actions were excessive and—rather ironically—humiliating to Korea.
 So, in means of insulting the ultranationalists, users developed the word, "guk-ppong," and began replying to nationalist posts, such as the ones mentioned above, with the word.